nocobase/nocobase/docs/en-US/api/database/field.md

 ### `'jsonb'`

-JSONB type.
-(PG only, others will be compatible with the `'json'` type).
+JSONB type (PG only, others will be compatible with the `'json'` type).

 ### `'uuid'`